 There has been an upward trend in QSP retention of new providers.
-With the State on track to retain a high number of QSP agencies in 2024, like 2023, these retention numbers indicate sustained provider engagement and more efficient reimbursement for services rendered.
+These higher retention numbers indicate sustained provider engagement and more efficient reimbursement for services rendered.
 This suggests that the State's investments in system improvements have had a positive impact on the HCBS system.
+QSPs will receive a 2% inflationary rate increase on July 1, 2025